danielapena/starknet-scaffold/README.md

 This tutorial guides you through building a decentralized application in three progressive steps:

+0. **Base: Scaffold Stark Base**
+   - Starts from zero as a fresh clone of Scaffold-Stark

-1. **Step 1: Basic ETH Integration**
+1. **Step 1: Basic Hooks Integration**
-   - Simple greeting contract with ETH payments
-   - Basic contract status display
-   - Transaction history tracking
+   - No updates on contracts
+   - use all hooks to execute txs ( follow prompts on code )

 2. **Step 2: Multi-Token Support**
-   - Enhanced contract with ETH and STRK support
-   - Token selection interface
-   - Multi-token balance tracking
+   - update contract first to support STRK and ETH deposits ( follow prompts )
+   - update ui to support token selection and display ( follow prompts )

 3. **Step 3: Full zklend Integration**
+   - the only update on ui is we test with `mainnetFork`
-   - Complete DeFi integration with zklend
+   - update contracts to integrate with zklend ( follow prompts )
-   - Yield generation capabilities
-   - Advanced token management
+   - deploy to mainnet

+4. **Step 4: Final Ste**
+   - nothing to do here
+   - this is how the project looks after completing step-4

 Each step builds upon the previous one, introducing new concepts and features while maintaining a clean, production-ready codebase.